gregalletti/CTF_writeups/EESTech2021/README.md

 # Write Ups - Categories and Points
 ## Web
 ### Secret code ![c](https://img.shields.io/badge/20_points-green)
+Visit https://metaproblems.com/e7fce2f2fcac584b49fe615b11784ff3/ and try to get a general idea: we only have one input field to enter the "secret code".
+Try to play with that, and you will see that a "You are not authenticated.
+Please enter the secret code to log in." will be displayed.

+What you should do now is to think about possible attacks or vulnerabilities, like XSS or others.
+However this was an easy challenge, so the *authenticated* word should remind you.. **cookies**!
+A bad use of cookies is for authentication purposes, so let's take a look at them.

+We can see the `cm-authenticated` token set to 0, so just set it to 1 and refresh the page, the flag is there!

 ### Old website ![c](https://img.shields.io/badge/30_points-green)
+Classic User Agent challenge, of course you don't have to reinstall Internet Explorer 3.0!

+Just google and search for a suitable agent string to set for your browser, set it and reload the page.
+From Chrome, just go on `Developer tools` and click the 3 dots in the right upper side, `More tools > Network conditions > User agent` and paste in here.

+We can use this: `Mozilla/3.0 (compatible; MSIE 3.0; Windows NT 5.0)`

+There you go!
+Flag: **flag_{d0_n0t_trust_the_Us3r-4g3nt}**

 ### Note viewer ![c](https://img.shields.io/badge/75_points-green)
+Not so trivial challenge, this because the solution uses not the most common technique when taking about SQL Injection.
+We can see the debug query on the page, so we can get an idea of the sanitizations and checks used.

+By just trying some basic SQL Injection payloads we will fail, but we get to know an important thing: some really useful symbols are disabled (#, \, ...), quotes and double quotes are sanitized, and also a LIMIT 1 is added at the end to prevent us leaking all the data.

+What we can do is to think about what is NOT disabled: if you didn't know, a `backtick \` `in a query `' or 1=1 union select 1,2 as \``
 ### Bad redirects ![c](https://img.shields.io/badge/100_points-green)

 ## Cryptography